 South West Trains services running through Wimbledon have been disrupted due to a signalling problem,.
 Delays are expected until at least 10am.

-Delays of up to 45 minutes on Wightlink between Lymington and Yarmouth due to high winds.
+Delays of up to two hours on DFDS Seaways between Dover and Dunkerque due to operational reasons.

 Replacement bus service running on Southern between Horsham and Barnham due to electrical supply problems at Horsham.

 A campaign has been launched to try to persuade more women to apply to become airline pilots at Heathrow and Gatwick.Read the full story ›